corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 The Identity Manager service is backed by a SQL database which it uses to store information such as Certificate Signing Requests (CSRs) and (optionally) Certificate Revocation Requests (CRRs).
-The connection settings must be included within the `database` configuration block in the config file.
+The connection settings must be included within the `database` configuration block in the configuration file.
 The main options that should be included here are:

 * `driverClassName` - the DB driver class name (e.g *com.microsoft.sqlserver.jdbc.SQLServerDriver* for Microsoft SQL Server, *org.postgresql.Driver* for postgres)